Skip to main content Link Search Menu Expand Document (external link)

 1. Define a Basic Programmable Machine

-• Understand the requirements for a machine to be programmable, including expandable memory, a rich repertoire of operations, and the ability to execute newly generated programs.
+• Discuss the requirements for a machine to be programmable, including expandable memory, a rich repertoire of operations, and the ability to execute newly generated programs.

-• Learn about datapaths, which consist of combinational devices, registers, and buses, and their role in processing inputs to produce outputs within a machine.
+• Identify components of a datapath, which consist of combinational devices, registers, and buses, and their role in processing inputs to produce outputs within a machine.

 3. Identify the Role of Control Signals in Machine Operations

-• Recognize how control signals influence the behavior of circuits in a programmable machine, allowing for varied operations across different time steps.
+• Explain how control signals influence the behavior of circuits in a programmable machine, allowing for varied operations across different time steps.

 4. Examine the Functionality of Control FSM Units

-• Analyze how different Control FSM (Finite State Machine) units can alter a machine’s operations, making it programmable through variable control signal sequences.
+• Analyze how different Control FSM (Finite State Machine) units can alter a machine’s operations, making it programmable through variable control signal sequences without the need to modify the hardware.

 5. Discuss the Constraints of Simple Programmable Machines

-• Consider the limitations of basic programmable machines in terms of storage capacity, operation diversity, and self-programming capabilities.
+• Evaluate the limitations of basic programmable machines in terms of storage capacity, operation diversity, and self-programming capabilities.

 6. Describe the Von Neumann Architecture

-• Understand the structure and components of the Von Neumann architecture, including the CPU, memory unit, and input/output mechanisms, and how they integrate via data/address buses.
+• Explain the general structure and components of the Von Neumann architecture, including the CPU, memory unit, and input/output mechanisms, and how they integrate via data/address buses.

-• Explore the internal structure of a CPU, including its data path, control unit, ALU, and internal storage, and how these components interact to execute instructions.
+• Explain the internal structure of a CPU, including its data path, control unit, ALU, and internal storage, and how these components interact to execute instructions.

 8. Examine the Memory Unit’s Role and Functions

-• Learn about the functionality of memory units in storing data and instructions, how data is organized and accessed, and the concept of byte-addressable memory.
+• Explain the functionality of memory units in storing data and instructions, how data is organized and accessed, and the concept of byte-addressable memory.

-• Grasp the importance of an ISA in defining the operations a CPU can perform, and how it facilitates the programming of a computer to perform a wide range of tasks.
+• Justify the importance of an ISA in defining the operations a CPU can perform, and how it facilitates the programming of a computer to perform a wide range of tasks.

 10. Translate Between High-Level Languages and Machine Language

-• Explore the process of translating high-level programming languages into assembly and then into machine language, emphasizing the role of compilers and interpreters.
+• Explain the process of translating high-level programming languages into assembly and then into machine language, emphasizing the role of compilers and interpreters.

 These objectives guide students through understanding the foundational concepts of programmable machines, their architectural designs, and the transformation of high-level programming constructs into executable machine code.